linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 26.11.2025
+- Topic: Launch Your Social Network
+- Directory: /posts/2025/November/26
+- Description: ``` Launching your own social network has never been easier thanks to Linkspreed and Web4.
+Our Social Networks as a Service (SNaaS) solution on tribemaker.space lets you launch a fully sovereign, custom community in just 30 seconds.
+Full control, your own rules, your data.
+This is the Web4 revolution.
+Visit tribemaker.space and become the architect of your Tribe. ```

 ### 25.11.2025
 - Topic: Find Your Free SaaS
 - Directory: /posts/2025/November/25